-- 13. The case for terrorism-specific powers should be approached with a measure of scepticism.
+- 12. More than twelve years on, we might ask whether and if so why this bewildering range of terrorism-specific powers is considered necessary: particularly those added after the clear-sighted assessment of risk that lay behind the Terrorism Act 2000. - 13.
+The case for special terrorism powers, I would suggest, should be approached with a measure of scepticism.
 Many advanced countries managed until recently without special terrorism laws of any kind.
-The terror label evocative as it is risks distorting anything to which it is attached by its sheer emotional power.
-Terrorism stands for everything that is extreme, dangerous, frightening and secret qualities which render it glamorous to all who associate with it. - 14.
-Seasoned criminals in Northern Ireland, chiefly concerned with enriching themselves by the smuggling of tobacco or of diesel, may profit from the status of terrorist to improve their standing in the sub-communities of sympathisers thankfully, now small and local ones -to which they belong.
-British Muslims travel to lawless parts of the world, seduced as young men have always been by the certainties of strong belief and the romance of hardship, comradeship and conflict. - 15.
-Terrorism can make the careers of political leaders, prosecutors, journalists, lawyers and activists.
-It swells the budgets of military and intelligence services, publishers, universities and film studios.
-The police officer transferred to a counter-terrorism unit walks that bit taller.
-The provider of security fences or CCTV profits from the stardust that comes from appearing with 400 other exhibitors and 8000 delegates at an "operationally critical two-day event".4 - 16.
-All these people are by the mere use of the T-word taken out of the normal vocabulary of crime, government . commerce or academe into a mental space that is inhabited by Robespierre, Irish dynamiters, Russian anarchists, Olympic hostage-takers, mujahideen, desert emirs and on the other side of the fence, Special Branch, undercover agents, Navy seals and drones.
-All have a shared interest in the problem being a serious and frightening one.
-Mutually reinforcing relationships are legion not least between the terrorists themselves, who rely on publicity to promote fear, and the media which knows from experience that there is no better word than terror with which to invigorate the front page. - 17.
-The very word has such magnetic qualities that ordinary compasses are not to be trusted anywhere near it.
-It might have been preferable if it had never found its way into the law.
-For our more sober juridical purposes, something more prosaic politically motivated violent crime, perhaps might have been more suitable.
+And the terror label evocative as it is risks distorting anything to which it is attached by its sheer emotional power.
+Terrorism stands for everything that is extreme, dangerous, frightening and secret - qualities which render it glamorous to all who associate with it.

+- 14. Seasoned criminals in Northern Ireland, chiefly concerned with enriching themselves by the smuggling of tobacco or of diesel, may profit from the status of terrorist to improve their standing in the sub-communities of sympathisers thankfully, now small and local ones -to which they belong.
+Young British Muslims travel to lawless parts of the world, seduced as young men have always been by the certainties of strong belief and the romance of hardship, comradeship and conflict. - 15.
+Terrorism can make the careers of politicians, police officers, lawyers and academics.
+It swells the budgets of military, intelligence, security and police forces, publishers and film studios.
+The police officer transferred to a counter-terrorism unit can walk that bit taller.
+The provider of security fences or CCTV can profit from the stardust that comes from appearing with 400 other exhibitors and 8000 delegates at an "operationally critical two-day event".
+Even a humble reviewer of the law may, if he is lucky, be given a distinguished platform such as this and by dropping the word into his lecture title, as have three of the past eight Clifford Chance lecturers, may hope to attract an equally distinguished audience. - 16.
+All these people are by the mere use of the T-word taken out of the normal vocabulary of crime, government or commerce into a mental space that is inhabited by Robespierre, Irish dynamiters, Russian anarchists, Olympic hostage-takers, mujahideen, desert bandits and on the other side of the fence, Special Branch, undercover agents, Navy seals and drones.
+There are all sorts of mutually reinforcing relationships here the strongest being between the terrorists themselves, who rely on publicity to promote fear, and the media which knows from experience that there is no better word than terror with which to invigorate the front page. - 17.
+Indeed the word has such magnetic qualities that ordinary compasses are not to be trusted anywhere near it.
+I sometimes wish it had never found its way into the law.
+For our more sober purposes, something more prosaic politically motivated violent crime, perhaps might have been more suitable. - 18.
 But it is too late for that.
-The concept is now considered to be a legal one, for better or worse.
-We need to shield our compasses and try to work out how (if at all) these special laws are to be justified..
+The concept is now considered to be a legal one, for better or worse: we need to shield our compasses and try to work out what the justification for all these special laws might be.